 The two 12-volt outlets on your 273 provide easily accessible power supplies for accessories such as cellular phones and spotlights.
+One is located on the inboard side of the helm stroage compartment under the instrument panel.
+The other is on the console below the shifter.

-NOTICE These outlets cannot be used with a cigarette lighter.
+These outlets cannot be used with a cigarette lighter.